VA Loan Manufactured Home

 Common Mistakes Veterans Make

-Assuming any VA lender will do the loan.
-VA approval means you're eligible for the program.
-It doesn't mean every VA lender will accept manufactured home applications.
-Many won't.
-Call ahead and ask specifically about manufactured homes before you go further with any lender.
+VA approval means you’re eligible for the program.
+It doesn’t mean every VA lender will accept manufactured home applications.
+Many won’t.
+Call ahead and ask specifically whether the lender works with manufactured homes before you go any further with them.

-Buying in a mobile home park without realizing it disqualifies the loan.
-If the home sits on land you don't own or will own as part of the purchase, a VA loan is not available.
-Leased-land situations don't qualify.
-Park living may be affordable, but it takes VA financing off the table.
-Know the land situation before you make any decisions.
+If the home sits on land you don’t own and won’t own as part of the purchase, a VA loan is not available.
+Leased-land situations in mobile home parks don’t qualify, regardless of how affordable the monthly lot rent is.
+Know the land situation before you start touring homes.

 Questions to Ask Your Lender